The Asset Review (AR) round

 The administrator can also close a round before the "Ending time" by clicking the orange Close button.
 (This should only be done if all divisees have confirmed they are finished.
 Closing the round early can be useful when divisees are working quickly to complete the process).

-Note: Administrators cannot currently extend the round bidding time.
-To do so, they must contact FairSplit.
+Administrators cannot currently extend the round bidding time.
+To do so, contact FairSplit.

-When a round closes, it moves to the "Closed" panel.
-Click the "View" button to access the round report:
+When a round closes, it moves to the "Closed" panel:

 The "Division rounds" page showing a closed round